Code of practice for the international recruitment of health and social care personnel in England

 Review of the list

-The WHO Health Workforce Support and Safeguards List is reviewed every 3 years or sooner if required (the next update is expected to be published in 2026).
+The WHO Health Workforce Support and Safeguards List is reviewed every 3 years or sooner if required.
+The next update is expected to be published in 2026.
 It is updated alongside the regular progress reports to the World Health Assembly on WHO Global Code of Practice implementation.

 Health workforce development and health systems sustainability

-This code of practice sets out both the UK’s approach to safeguards against active recruitment from countries with the greatest UHC-related health and care workforce vulnerability, and support for health and social care workforce and health systems.
+This code of practice sets out the UK’s approach to safeguards against active recruitment from countries with the greatest UHC-related health and care workforce vulnerability, and support for health and social care workforce and health systems.
 There are different mechanisms through which the UK provides this support in low income and lower middle-income countries.

 Government-to-government partnership agreements with the UK

-A government-to-government partnership agreement is established through a memorandum of understanding (MoU) signed by the DHSC on behalf of the UK government and the partner country’s government.
+A government-to-government partnership agreement is established through a memorandum of understanding (MoU) signed by DHSC on behalf of the UK government and the partner country’s government.
+These types of agreements enable recruitment of health and care staff in a managed and mutually beneficial way.
+Each individual MoU will depend on the partner country’s health workforce needs and context.

 In agreeing these government-to-government agreements, the UK will engage with relevant stakeholders in partner countries.